sourcefuse/loopback4-microservice-catalog/packages/core/README.md

 }
 ```

--**Secure-sequence** :It is an action-based sequence.
+- **Secure-sequence** :It is an action-based sequence.
 This sequence is a generated class that contains logger,authenticate and authorize actions in the handle method along with helmet and ratelimiting actions that can be used in facades

--Helmet action will get triggered for each request and helps in securing HTTP headers which sets them up to prevent attacks like Cross-Site-Scripting(XSS) etc
+- Helmet action will get triggered for each request and helps in securing HTTP headers which sets them up to prevent attacks like Cross-Site-Scripting(XSS) etc

--Ratelimiting action will trigger ratelimiter middleware for all the requests passing through, providing different rate limiting options at API method level.
+- Ratelimiting action will trigger ratelimiter middleware for all the requests passing through, providing different rate limiting options at API method level.
   For example, If you want to keep hard rate limit for unauthorized API requests and want to keep it softer for other API requests.

--**Service-sequence** :It is an action-based sequence.
+- **Service-sequence** :It is an action-based sequence.
 This sequence is a generated class that contains authenticate and authorize actions in the handle method.It is used while working with internal secure API's where user authentication and authorization actions are required.

 ## Usage

--import the sequence you want to use.for example,import ServiceSequence in your application component file.
+- import the sequence you want to use.for example,import ServiceSequence in your application component file.

 ```ts
 import {ServiceSequence} from '@sourceloop/core';
 ```

--There is an inbuilt setUpSequence() that will enable user to provide these sequences as per requirement.
+- There is an inbuilt setUpSequence() that will enable user to provide these sequences as per requirement.

 ```ts
 if (!this.config?.useCustomSequence) {